 He stated that Frederick arrived with plain-clothes police from the dignitary protection unit who asked the owner to let him in despite not having ID.

 Read more: Nordic Noir With An Irish Twist

-“They said they were police and it all seemed very irregular given the law is we have to scan people.
-The security guys were doing all the talking, but to be fair to the Prince, he seemed to be a very nice guy.
-He must have been keen to go there, because he went away and came back 15 minutes later.”
+“They said they were police, and it all seemed very irregular given the law is we have to scan people.
+The security guys were doing all the talking, but to be fair to the Prince, he seemed very nice.
+He must have been keen to go there because he went away and came back 15 minutes later.”

-Security had to Google the prince’s name to confirm his identity, while the officers contacted the Office of Liquor and Gaming Regulation to ask for a permission to let the prince enter the venue.
+Security had to Google the prince’s name to confirm his identity.
+At the same time, the officers contacted the Office of Liquor and Gaming Regulation to ask for permission to let the prince enter the venue.